ywang231/leecode/README.md

-# Leetcode daily question
+# Daily Leetcode question

-This is a repository for me to record my daily routine for solving the leetcode problems.
+This repository allows me to record my daily routine for solving the leetcode problems.
 Any suggestion
-or error found, please contact me at <xws1826@gmail.com>.
+or error found, please get in touch with me at <xws1826@gmail.com>.
-Appreciate all the meaningful advices.
+I appreciate all the meaningful advice.